 DMNC Test Period: The period within a Capability Period during which a Resource shall conduct a DMNC test, or a BTM:NG Resource shall conduct a DMGC test, if such a test is required.
 Such periods will be established pursuant to the ISO Procedures.

-Duration Adjustment Factor: The value of Installed Capacity, expressed as a percentage, for a Resource as specified in Section 5.12.14 of the ISO Services Tariff.

 Duty Eligible Proxy Generator Bus: As defined in the ISO OATT.

 Dynamically Scheduled Proxy Generator Bus: A Proxy Generator Bus for which the ISO may schedule Transactions at 5 minute intervals in real time.
 Dynamically Scheduled Proxy Generator Buses are identified in Section 4.4.4 of the Services Tariff.